GavinPalmer1984/the-lean-product-playbook/README.md

 # Part III: Building and Optimizing Your Product
 - Chapter 12: Build Your Product Using Agile Development
+	- "Agile Development" is a broad term used to describe iterative and incremental development strategies.
+It is different than Big Design Up Front (BDUF like the waterfall strategy)
+	- "There are known knowns.
+There are things we know we know.
+We also know there are known unknowns.
+That is to say, we know there are some things we do not know.
+But there are also unknown unknowns.
+The ones we don't know we don't know." - Donald Rumsfield
+		- A spike task can help reveal the unknowns.
+	- It's important to note that waterfall is better than agile for some projects.
+We wouldn't want to send humans into space with a minimally viable space ship.
+		- Use lower cost and lower risk stages to break a project up into smaller parts.
+	- Extreme Programming and Lean Software Development are two varieties of Agile Development.
+	- Scrum and Kanban are two of the most common agile methodologies.
 - Chapter 13: Measure Your Key Metrics
 - Chapter 14: Use Analystics to Optimize Your Product and Business
 - Chapter 15: Conclusion